-- · Identify and repair leaks as soon as they are discovered. - Educate all customers about irrigation conservation and peak water demand twice a year. - Conservation rate structure for all customers. - Consumption history shown on all water bills. - Water conservation and landscape water use part of the water policy. - Water conservation information on the MCPUD1 website.
+- Identify and repair leaks as soon as they are discovered. - Educate all consumers about irrigation conservation and peak water demand. - •Consumption history shown on all water bills malfunctioning meters or meter reading errors.
+The volume difference of total water produced and authorized consumption (TP-AC).
+Percent DSL=[(TP-AC)/TP]x100%